Komodo/komodo-website/src/pages/blog/2014-06/python-pgo-on-linux.html.md

 ---
-title: Python - 10% performance improvement by using Profile Guided Optimization (PGO)
+title: Python - 10% performance boost by using Profile Guided Optimization (PGO)
 author: Todd Whiteman
 date: 2014-06-25
 tags: [python, pgo, performance, optmization]
 description: I've been examing the benefits of using Profile Guided Optimization for building Python - with some success.
 layout: blog
 ---

-## Summary

 By using GCC PGO when building Python, I've managed to achieve a healthy 10% speedup for CPU bound Python programs.